 - How many questions may I ask the expert?

-You may ask a maximum of eight questions.
+You may ask a maximum of five questions.
 This ensures the expert has sufficient time to devote to each question.
 All questions must be finalized before we reach out to the expert to review the case, and additional questions can’t be added once a case is underway.
 Please note that there is no direct phone conversation with the expert, so it’s important that you submit all of your questions at the start.

 - What should I expect to receive once my child’s second opinion is complete?